SLENDERX900/Pinterest-Factory/README.md

 2. **Navigate through the 4-step workflow:**

    **Step 1: Batch Intake**
-   - Select 5-10 recipes from the pre-populated nobscooking.com list
+   - Select 5-10 recipes from the pre-populated website list
    - Add custom recipes if needed
    - Lock the batch to proceed